tigran123/quantum-infodynamics/README.md

 This repository contains the programs and any other materials related to Quantum Infodynamics.

+* dynamics --- Tools for simulating any [info]dynamical system on both the quantum and classical level

-* harmonic-oscillator --- Programs simulating the ubiquitous harmonic oscillator
+* harmonic-oscillator --- Sample programs simulating the ubiquitous harmonic oscillator